Mutual aid groups give personalized help after Hurricane Ida

 “People need everything,” said Anne White Hat, a Louisiana resident who’s part of the group, which has been collecting masks, googles, and gloves to protect communities from mold or lead during clean-up efforts.

-Mutual aid efforts “allow everyone, no matter their status, to contribute what they are able,” said Tanya Gulliver-Garcia, a director of the Washington-based Center for Disaster Philanthropy.
+Mutual aid efforts “allow everyone, no matter their status, to contribute what they are able,” said Tanya Gulliver-Garcia, a director at the Washington-based Center for Disaster Philanthropy.
 “The pandemic showed us that even in a cash-dependent society, people and their ‘stuff’ are still a valuable resource.”

 Most of the nation’s 800 formal mutual aid groups formed during the pandemic, according to the group Mutual Aid Hub.
 Community fridges, for example, have sprung up in many cities since last year, allowing anyone to donate and take food.